nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 #### 5.1.1.
 Input/Output re-direction.

+To run the IO re-direction tests, type `./text-ui-test/runtest.sh` (Linux/Mac) or `./text-ui-test/runtest.bat` (Windows) in your terminal.

 This method is used to simulate user input and to test the output of the program.
 This method was introduced in our individual project and was used to test out the Duke main class.
 Similarly, this method is used in YAMOM.
 As simple as it may seem, this method is very useful in testing the program as it allows us to test the program without having to waste time typing in the commands manually.
 A simple file comparison is done to check if the output is as expected.

 #### 5.1.2.
 Unit testing

+JUnit tests can be run using `./gradlew test`.

 Unit testing is done to test the individual functions of the classes.
 This is done to ensure that the functions are properly working in isolation.
 This is done by using the assertEquals/ assertTrue/ assertThrows method to check if